Second voyage of James Cook: Voyage

 Cook's second voyage of discovery departed Plymouth Sound on Monday 13 July 1772.
 His first port of call was at Funchal in the Madeira Islands, which he reached on 1 August.
 Cook gave high praise to his ship's sailing qualities in a report to the Admiralty from Funchal Roads, writing that she "steers, works, sails well and is remarkably stiff and seems to promise to be a dry and very easy ship in the sea".
 The ship was re-provisioned with fresh water, beef, fruit and onions, and after a further provisioning stop in the Cape Verde Islands two weeks later, set sail due south toward the Cape of Good Hope.
 The Resolution anchored in Table Bay on 30 October with the crew all in good health because of Cook's imposition of a strict dietary and cleanliness regime.
 It was here that a Swede, Anders Sparrman joined the expedition as a botanist.

-The ships left the Cape on 22 November 1772 and headed for the area of the South Atlantic where the French navigator Bouvet claimed to have spotted land that he named Cape Circumcision.
+The ships left the Cape on 22 November 1772 and headed for the area of the South Atlantic where the French navigator Bouvet claimed to have spotted land that he named Cape Circoncision.
 Shortly after leaving they experienced severe cold weather and early on 23 November 1772 the crew were issued with fearnaught jackets and trousers at the expense of the government.
 By early December they were sailing in thick fog and seeing 'ice islands'.
 Cook had not found the island that Bouvet claimed to be in latitude 54°.
 Pack ice soon surrounded the ships but in the second week in January, in the southern mid-summer, the weather abated and Cook was able to take the ships southwards through the ice to reach the Antarctic Circle on 17 January.
 The next day, being severely impeded by the ice, they changed course and headed away to the north-east, after having reached 67°15's.